whtsht/webrtc-playground/README.md

 </div>
 </br>

-Test the app for chat, video calls, and games using WebRTC.
+Experimental app for chatting, video calling, and games using WebRTC.

 ## Functions